Blake Ross: Mozilla and Firefox

 Ross is most well known for co-founding the Mozilla Firefox project with Dave Hyatt.
 Ross discovered Netscape very soon after it open-sourced and began contributing, his mother's frustrated user experience with Internet Explorer being the main driver.
 He worked as an intern at Netscape Communications Corporation at the age of 16.
 In 2003, he enrolled at Stanford University.
 While interning at Netscape, Ross became disenchanted with the browser he was working on and the direction given to it by America Online, which had recently purchased Netscape.
 Ross and Hyatt envisioned a smaller, easy-to-use browser that could have mass appeal, and Firefox was born from that idea.
 The open source project gained momentum and popularity, and in 2003 all of Mozilla's resources were devoted to the Firefox and Thunderbird projects.
 Released in November 2004, when Ross was 19, Firefox quickly grabbed market share (primarily from Microsoft's Internet Explorer), with 100 million downloads in less than a year.

 Ross is the author of Firefox For Dummies (ISBN 0-471-74899-4; published January 11, 2006).

 Career

 Ross founded a new startup with another ex-Netscape employee, Joe Hewitt (the creator of Firebug who was also largely responsible for Firefox's interface and code).
 Ross and Hewitt worked on creating Parakey, a new user interface designed to bridge the gap between the desktop and the web.
 Ross revealed several technical details about the program and his new company when featured on the cover of IEEE Spectrum in November 2006.

 On July 20, 2007, the BBC reported that Facebook had purchased Parakey.

 In early 2013, Ross left Facebook to pursue other interests.

 In 2015, Ross wrote a spec screenplay for HBO's Silicon Valley.

+Ross took a job with Uber in August 2017.